bonitasoft/bonita-labs-doc/md/process_mining.md

 # Process-mining

-Process mining is a set of analysis made on any enterprise data logs or events, in order to discover processes and compute some statistics or business analytic queries.
+Process-mining is a set of analysis made on any enterprise data logs or events, in order to discover processes and compute some statistics or business analytic queries.
 Applied to Bonita platform, we use BPM event logs stored in Bonita engine database to compute a predictive model.